cs3org/reva/tests/acceptance/expected-failures-on-EOS-storage.md

-## Scenarios from OCIS API tests that are expected to fail with EOS storage
+## Scenarios from OpenCLoud API tests that are expected to fail with EOS storage

-The expected failures in this file are from features in the owncloud/ocis repo.
+The expected failures in this file are from features in the opencloud-eu/opencloud repo.

 ### [Checksum feature](https://github.com/owncloud/ocis/issues/1291)
 -   [coreApiMain/checksums.feature:24](https://github.com/opencloud-eu/opencloud/blob/main/tests/acceptance/features/coreApiMain/checksums.feature#L24)